 Fresh fruit pies are some of the season's greatest hits.
 A few tips will make your pies come out looking and tasting perfect.
-So stay tuned for troubleshooting tips and some delicious recipes below!
+So stay tuned for troubleshooting tips and some delicious fruit pie recipes below!

 1. Preheat the oven to the temperature that your recipe recommends.
 Most fruit pies bake at a temperature between 350 degrees F (175 degrees C) and 450 degrees F (230 degrees C).
 Some recipes call for baking the pie in a 450 degree F oven to begin with, then turning down the oven to about 350 degrees F. This helps set the shape of the crust in recipes with a lot of fat; it can keep your crust from slouching.